 - Blue Cross Blue Shield of Massachusetts

-To clarify, size of market share does not necessarily correlate with quality of product or service, nor does it guarantee the company will retain its position through the entire year.
-This list reflects data gathered through the end of 2020.
-If you're shopping for an individual health insurance policy, we recommend visiting our partner, KindHealth, to help you find one.
+To clarify, the size of the market share doesn’t necessarily correlate with the quality of the product or medical service, nor does it guarantee the company will retain its position throughout the year.

-According to the NAIC Health Insurance Report, in 2020, U.S. health insurers earned approximately $816.2 billion in net premiums.
-Compared to 2019, there was a 11% increase in premium spending from U.S. consumers.
+According to the 2021 NAIC Health Insurance Report1, U.S. health insurers earned approximately $890 billion in total net premiums.
+This was an 8% increase in premium spending from U.S. consumers over 2020.

-With premium prices on the rise, it can be hard to budget for a group health insurance plan.
-However, there are now more options for small to medium sized businesses that can’t afford a group health insurance plan.
+With premium prices rising, it can be hard for small and midsize businesses to budget for group health insurance.
+However, there are more options for employers that can’t afford a traditional health benefit plan.
 Health reimbursement arrangements (HRAs) are one of those options.

-An HRA is a health benefit used to reimburse employees, tax-free, for out-of-pocket medical expenses and health insurance premiums.
-Employers are able to manage their budget by setting an allowance and give their employees more flexibility and freedom over their health benefit to best suit their needs.
+An HRA is a health benefit used to reimburse employees, tax-free, for out-of-pocket medical services, health insurance premiums, and other healthcare expenses.
+Employers can manage their budget by setting an allowance, and employees can gain more flexibility and freedom over their health benefit.

 Qualified small employer HRA

-A qualified small employer health reimbursement arrangement (QSEHRA) is a health benefit for employers with fewer than 50 full-time equivalent employees.
-Employers can set an allowance that works for their budget and employees can pick an insurance policy that works best for them and buy what fits their personal medical needs.
+A qualified small employer HRA (QSEHRA) is a health benefit for employers with fewer than 50 full-time equivalent employees (FTEs) that don’t offer a group health insurance plan.
+Employers can set an allowance that works for their budget, and employees can pick an insurance policy that works best for them and buy what fits their personal medical needs.

-The allowance is flexible and can be used to receive tax-free reimbursements for health insurance premiums and other out-of-pocket medical expenses.
-Use our interactive expense tool which includes the full list of reimbursable expenses under IRS Publication 502.
+The allowance is flexible and can be used to receive tax-free reimbursements for health insurance premiums and other out-of-pocket costs.
+If you’re wondering what expenses are eligible for reimbursement, our interactive expense tool includes the complete list of expenses outlined by the federal government in IRS Publication 502.

 Individual coverage HRA

-Similar to the QSEHRA, the individual coverage HRA (ICHRA) is a health benefit that can be used to reimburse employees tax-free for individual health insurance premiums and other medical expenses.
-However, it is available for employers of all sizes and it is able to be used by itself or in conjunction with group health insurance.
+Like the QSEHRA, the individual coverage HRA (ICHRA) is a health benefit that can reimburse employees tax-free for individual health insurance premiums and other medical services and expenses.

-If they choose, employers can set different allowance amounts by family status making the ICHRA customizable.
-All employees need to do is decide whether to opt in or opt out of the benefit before it starts and attest at the beginning of each month that they are still covered by individual health insurance.
+The ICHRA is customizable, so employers can make it fit their needs by setting different allowance amounts according to 11 employee classes.
+Employees simply choose to opt-in or opt-out of the benefit before it begins and attest at the beginning of each month that they are still covered by individual health insurance to use the benefit.

-The group coverage HRA (GCHRA) is for small to midsize employers offering a group health insurance plan who want to supplement their benefit alongside traditional insurance.
+The integrated HRA, also known as a group coverage HRA (GCHRA), is for employers of all sizes offering a group health insurance plan who want to supplement their benefit alongside traditional insurance.
 Similar to QSEHRA and ICHRA, it’s a tax-free reimbursement method for employers that want greater control over their health benefits costs.

-While health insurance companies continue to dominate the market, small employers may get more benefit for their business by offering an HRA.
-For small businesses, HRAs are an easy way for you to start offering health benefits without having to dive head-first into the waters of group plan administration while giving your employees the opportunity to choose the health plan that is right for them.
+While the number of health insurance companies offers employers many choices through which to offer a traditional group health benefit, it’s important to consider other, more flexible health benefit options..
+HRAs and health stipends are an easy way for you to start offering additional benefits without having to dive head-first into the waters of group plan administration.
+They also give your employees the autonomy to choose the health policy that’s right for them.

-If you are a small business owner thinking about getting an HRA for your employees, we would love to help you get started.
-Schedule a call with a personalized benefits advisor at PeopleKeep and we will get you on your way.
+If you’re an employer considering an HRA or stipend at your organization, we would love to help you get started.
+Schedule a call with a personalized benefits advisor at PeopleKeep, and we will get you on your way.